Ash-D23/90DaysOfDevOps/2023/day04/README.md

 **Tasks**

 - Explain in your own words and examples, what is Shell Scripting for DevOps.
+It is a script which is programmed to perform certain tasks/activities in a sequence. e.g shell script to check disk space usage and if result is high trigger an alert

 - What is `#!/bin/bash?` can we write `#!/bin/sh` as well?
+It is called a shebang.
+It is a convention to instruct the operating system to use bash as a command interpreter.
+Each of the systems has its own shells which the system will use to execute its own system scripts.
+This system shell can vary from OS to OS(most of the time it will be bash).
+#!/bin/sh: It is used to execute the file using sh, which is a Bourne shell, or a compatible shell

-- Write a Shell Script which prints `I will complete #90DaysOofDevOps challenge`
+- Write a Shell Script which prints `I will complete #90DaysOofDevOps challenge` echo `I will complete #90DaysOofDevOps challenge`

 - Write a Shell Script to take user input, input from arguments and print the variables.
 - Write an Example of If else in Shell Scripting by comparing 2 numbers

+Sol for both in task4_user_input.sh

 Was it difficult?